-Ontario, once the economic engine of Confederation, has become a 'have-not' province, relying on equalization payments from the federal Government.
+Ontario, once the economic engine of Confederation, has become a 'have-not' province, now relying on \$3 billion in annual equalization payments from the federal Government.
+Jason Kirby of Maclean's magazine, called the government's strategy "a hodgepodge of hope, pray, and blame Ottawa."
+In fact, according to the Globe and Mail's Bill Curry, Ontario will get an additional \$1.25 billion in transfer payments this year, bringing their total to \$20.4 billion: the most of any province.
 Before this Liberal Government took office in Ontario, we had a low debt-to-GDP ratio.
 Low unemployment.
 Cheap hydro.
 Less red tape.
 But look at what's happened over the past decade.

 Skyrocketing energy rates.
-High taxes.
+New taxes.
 Crushing red tape.
 A job-killing trifecta!

 Families open their hydro bills to find they are now paying amongst the highest electricity prices in North America.
 Businesses, which in the past set up shop in Ontario for our cheap hydro, are leaving in record numbers.
-Hydro rates have tripled in 10 years and the government has told us they will increase a further 42 per cent over the next five years.
+Hydro rates have more than tripled in 11 years and last year the government told us they will increase a further 42 per cent by 2018.

-Corporate taxes, which were scheduled to fall from 11.5 per cent to 10 per cent in the 2012 budget, were left at 11.5 per cent, as part of the Liberal's deal with the NDP, to win their support.
-Now, as part of The Big Move to fund transit in Toronto and Hamilton, the government is planning on raising business taxes to 12 per cent or even greater.
-As a result, Ontario businesses will be paying the highest corporate taxes amongst the large provinces in Canada.
-In addition, Ontario employers and employees pay the highest payroll taxes in Canada.
-When you add the newly-created Workplace Safety and Insurance Board tax and the College of Trades tax - neither of which offers any value to any business person - a clear tax-and-spend picture forms.
+Corporate taxes, which were scheduled to fall from 11.5 per cent to 10 per cent in the 2012 budget, were left at 11.5 per cent, as part of the Liberal's budget deal with the NDP, to win their support.
+In the 2014 budget, an aviation fuel tax was introduced, costing the industry \$100 million.
+This is being passed on to customers - at least those who choose not to cross the border and fly lower-cost U.S. airlines.
+Now, the government has announced plans to institute a carbon tax and pension tax.
+Ontario employers and employees already pay the highest payroll taxes in Canada.
+When you add the Workplace Safety and Insurance Board tax and others, a clear tax-and-spend picture forms.

-Recently, the Canadian Federation of Independent Businesses held a Red Tape Awareness Week, and disclosed that burdensome red tape costs Canadian businesses a whopping \$31-billion annually.
-That's money that can't be re-invested in their businesses as it is used for non-value added activity, as one presenter to the Legislature's pre-budget consultations called it.
+The Canadian Federation of Independent Businesses held a Red Tape Awareness Week, and disclosed that burdensome red tape costs Canadian businesses a whopping \$31 billion annually.
+That's money that can't be re-invested in their businesses as it is used for non value-added activity, as one presenter to the Legislature's pre-budget consultations called it.

-As stated earlier, skyrocketing energy rates, high taxes, and crushing red tape form the perfect storm to kill jobs in Ontario.
+As stated earlier, skyrocketing energy rates, new taxes, and crushing red tape form the perfect storm to kill jobs in Ontario.
 And it's unfolding in front of us right now.

-As a first-term MPP, I've had a front-row seat from which to witness the financial crisis created by this government.
-My role as PC Leader Tim Hudak's Energy Critic, and now as Finance Critic for the PC Party of Ontario, has given me a unique opportunity to discover what happened to Ontario, and to look for a way out.
+As a 2-term MPP, I've had a front-row seat from which to witness the financial crisis created by this government.
+My roles, first as Energy Critic, and now as Finance Critic for the PC Party of Ontario, have given me a unique opportunity to uncover what is happening to Ontario.